Valencia: 2-3 Day Itinerary Ideas

 -

-Ruzafa- A trendy, hipster neighborhood, this is a great place to visit by night!
+Ruzafa- A trendy, hipster neighborhood, it’s best to visit Ruzafa by night!